VolksEEG/VolksEEG/README.md

     things.

   - Mechanical: designing and fabricating enclosures.
-This will be fairly low-effort, to start.
+This will be fairly low-effort, to start, probably 3D printed.
+Later we'll likely use injection molding.

-  - Regulatory: we have this reasonably under control, but would welcome experienced help.
+  - Regulatory: we have this reasonably under control, but welcome experienced help.

-  - Quality: this will ramp up over time, and we could use some help.
+  - Quality: this activity will ramp up over time, and we can use some help in writing documentation.

 We can use some help on the software/firmware tasks above.
 Beyond the “writing application code” work, we can use a hand in: